 It’s interesting that the usually feminine Swedish star, Alicia Vikander (Ex-Machina, The Danish Girl), turns out to be the new Lara Croft, taking in the tough chick role from Angelina Jolie (Salt, Maleficent).
 Vikander, now gains muscles, doesn’t look larger, even physically is undoubtedly stronger.
-Her nuance of intelligence shines the brightest, helping a lot as the premise of this reboot focusing on Croft’s backstory.
+Her nuance of intelligence shines the brightest, helping a lot as the premise of this reboot brings in Croft’s backstory as a starter.

 Vikander’s openness to take such a risk, especially after winning an Oscar, indicates that she needs to go far beyond before it’s too late.
 Vikander, now 29, is a late bloomer in the genre, considering Jolie starts during her 26 and Jennifer Lawrence starts even younger with The Hunger Games (2012).
 Apparently, Vikander has been a fan of the video game since childhood, thus playing the lead and getting physical for it must be a dream comes true.